Amblimation

-Amblimation was the British animation production subsidiary of Amblin Entertainment.
+Amblimation was a British animation production company that served as the animation subsidiary of Amblin Entertainment.
 It was formed by Steven Spielberg in May 1989, following the success of Who Framed Roger Rabbit (1988), and after he parted ways with Don Bluth due to creative differences.
 It only produced three feature films: An American Tail: Fievel Goes West (1991), We're Back!
 A Dinosaur's Story (1993), and Balto (1995), all three of which feature music composed by James Horner and were distributed by Universal Pictures.
 The company's mascot, Fievel Mousekewitz, appears in its production logo.
 It was based in the former Eaton Yale and Towne UK factory in Acton, London, and had 250 crew members from 15 different nations.

 The studio closed in 1997 after only eight years of operation after the box office failures of We're Back!
 A Dinosaur's Story and Balto.
 All 250 of Amblimation's crew members went on to join DreamWorks Animation, which was later acquired in 2016 by Universal's parent companies Comcast and NBCUniversal for $3.8 billion.

 History

 Film director and producer Steven Spielberg first began working in animation when he served as executive producer on An American Tail and The Land Before Time, both directed by Don Bluth, as well as Robert Zemeckis's Who Framed Roger Rabbit.
 Following the successes of all three films, Spielberg planned to collaborate with Bluth again to produce a sequel to An American Tail; however, owing to creative differences, both men parted ways.
 In light of Bluth's departure, Spielberg chose former Disney animator Phil Nibbelink and former Richard Williams storyboard artist Simon Wells, the great-grandson of science-fiction author H. G. Wells, both of whom had previously worked with him as supervising animators on Who Framed Roger Rabbit, to direct the sequel, Fievel Goes West.
 In order to produce the film, Spielberg formed Amblimation, a collaboration between Universal Pictures and Amblin Entertainment, which was based out of the former Eaton Yale and Towne factory in Acton, London, and had an international crew of 250 members from 15 different nations.
 Fievel Goes West was officially put into production when the studio first opened in May 1989, and at the time, the studio was also developing We're Back!
-A Dinosaur's Story and an animated adaptation of Andrew Lloyd Webber's Cats.
+A Dinosaur's Story, an animated adaptation of Andrew Lloyd Webber's Cats and an animated adaptation of William Steig's book Shrek!